Omentir

 Restrict your initial outbound message to exactly three sentences: Sentence 1 establishes contextual relevance; Sentence 2 makes a specific B2B operational observation; Sentence 3 poses a low-friction, conversational question.
 Messages adhering to this structure consistently outperform long pitches by over 200 percent.

 Traditional copywriting frameworks like AIDA (Attention, Interest, Desire, Action) were designed for marketing pages and direct-response emails.
-In the conversational landscape of social messaging, AIDA is too slow and overly promotional.
-Instead, use the high-efficiency **QAB (Question / Context, Alignment / Observation, Benefit / Low-Friction Call to Action)** framework.
+In social messaging, AIDA is too slow and too promotional.
+Use the shorter QAB (Question / Context, Alignment / Observation, Benefit / Low-Friction Call to Action) framework instead.

 Here is how to construct a QAB message sentence by sentence:

-To understand why the QAB framework works, let's examine a side-by-side comparison of a traditional spammy sales pitch versus a conversational, high-converting QAB alternative:
+To see why QAB works, compare a traditional spammy sales pitch with a conversational QAB alternative:

 A single message template will never convert across different buyer personas.
-You must tailer your observation and value metrics to match the daily priorities of the specific role you are targeting.
+Tailor the observation and the value metric to the daily priorities of the role you are targeting.

 "Hi [FirstName], noticed you guys recently launched your new B2B features.
 As a founder, I know managing outbound pipeline while balancing product development is incredibly tough.
 We mapped out a lean workflow that automates connection setups safely.
 Open to a 60-second video of how we did it?"